If you're looking for somewhere special to stay and play golf, take a look at six hotels recommended by AAA Inspectors.

 Ocho Rios, Jamaica

-Attractive to both families and adults, this lovely 22-acre all-inclusive resort has a great layout.
+Attractive to both families and adults, this lovely 22-acre resort has a great layout.
 Spacious, tasteful rooms have comfortable sitting areas.
 There are also some luxurious suites.
 Those come in a variety of categories, some with concierge service.
 In addition to all of the traditional land and water activities, there is a great Xbox play lounge and a comprehensive kid's camp area.
 Golf is included but does require a mandatory caddie for which there is a fee.

 Hyatt Regency Chesapeake Bay Golf Resort, Spa and Marina